 Read more about First Nations Launch and apply

-WSGC awards $2,000 scholarships to outstanding sophomore and junior undergraduate students identified as a member of a federally recognized minority group (African American, Native American, Hispanic/Latino, or Pacific Islander) enrolled in a STEM program of study, demonstrating an interest in aerospace or supporting NASA’s mission.
+WSGC awards $3,000 scholarships to support outstanding undergraduate students who identify as members of a federally recognized underrepresented community enrolled in a STEM program of study and demonstrate an interest in pursuing STEM-related studies supporting NASA Mission Directorates.

-WSGC awards $2,000 scholarships to support two outstanding female undergraduate students interested in aviation-related careers.
+WSGC awards $3,000 scholarships to support three outstanding female undergraduate students interested in aviation-related careers.